Updated: Jun 14

-You know what he loves?
+Do you know what he loves?
 All that extra money I make.
 He does NOT value photography.
 I find that men are not my target audience, they don't value photography as much as women typically.

 But moms, single moms, grandmas, they value photography and they want those images.
 I have had women tell me not to email them a receipt because they don't want their spouses to know how much they spent.
 It was something they valued.
 Just like their husband valued lots of expensive fishing gear they didn't understand or think was necessary.

-I can't afford me for photography
+I can't afford photography

 I wouldn't pay $100+ for a purse, but others do all the time.
-Some people buy the latest Iphone for $1,000+ every time it comes out.
+Some people buy the latest iPhone for $1,000+ every time it comes out.
 I can't "afford" that.
 The truth is, I don't want that, I don't VALUE having a new phone every year.

-You're a photographer, you can do photography, of course you wouldn't want to pay someone else what you can do.
+You're a photographer, you can do photography, of course, you wouldn't want to pay someone else what you can do.

 It's liking hiring a mechanic or IT professional.
 They wouldn't pay someone else to fix their computer or car because they can do it themselves.

 I read somewhere that if you can't afford your prices then you are priced correctly.